joecooper98/CONVOLVER/README.md

 Therefore, the full gaussian vector which would normally be convolved with the signal can be approximated extremely well as a truncated gaussian, which reduces the number of calculations required significantly.

 Also included are Lorentzians, which don't work quite as well, as the function is not as local.
-Soon, a box-blur will be added.
+You can see this by plotting a gaussian vs a lorentzian, of the same FWHM - the gaussian will be zero well before the lorentzian is, and so this speed up is no longer as effective.
+A box blur routine is also present.